Native Plant Trust

 We are the nation’s first plant conservation organization and the only one solely focused on New England’s native plants

-More than a century ago, when ecology was a new word, our founders organized what is now called Native Plant Trust to stop the destruction of native plants.
+More than a century ago, our founders organized what is now called Native Plant Trust to stop the destruction of native plants.
 Today, as native plants face the greatest wave of threats since the last mass extinction, we are still a national leader in native plant conservation, horticulture, and education.
-We save native plants in the wild, grow them for gardens and restorations, and educate others on their value and use.
+Each year, our 30 staff members and many of our 1,500 trained volunteers work throughout New England to save native plants in the wild, grow them for gardens and restorations, and educate others on their value and use.
+In these ways, we reach a wide audience with our message that native plants are not only beautiful, but ecologically important to the wider landscape.

 We develop new insights, create cutting-edge tools, and foster collaborations that advance our own work and that of our peers.
 Our leadership and staff are internationally recognized as experts in their respective fields.
 We offer a wide range of resources and programs for all levels of interest and experience.